tmwine/knowledge-build-complexity/README.md

-This is a GitHub repository for the Python project described in the article, ["KBC: The Knowledge Build Complexity"](link).
+This is a GitHub repository for the Python project described in the preprint, ["KBC: The Knowledge Build Complexity"](https://engrxiv.org/preprint/view/2528), and on its [project webpage](https://tmwine.github.io/2022/06/15/knowledge-build-complexity.html).
 The purpose of the code is to provide a rough, automated method for estimating the complexity of an arbitrary input entity, based on human knowledge inputs.

 ## Code Overview